mochji/crescent/README.md

-### this is a test!!
+### this is in development!

-this is a testing thing im working on, dont really know what im gonna do with it
+idk what this is going to turn into, this is mainly a test!